-- 24. The project's most obvious areas of influence are defined by activities in areas taken up for engineering works at existing pumping stations or at new pumping station sites.
-The area of influence physically extends along sections of the waterways served by a given pumping station where encroachments of informal settlers or other physical obstacles inhibit water flow or maintenance activities needed for optimal operation of the pumping stations.
-Resettlement of people residing in sections of waterways needed for optimal flow and maintenance could extend the area of influence to other sites which may be developed for urban housing of project-displaced people.
-Subproject areas of influence may also include areas required for disposal of solid waste and dredge material as well as temporary sites needed for equipment parks and materials stockpiles. - 25.
+- 31. In assessing impacts on resettlement, the technical footprint is used which physically extends along sections of the waterways served by a given pumping station where encroachments of informal settlers or other physical obstacles inhibit water flow or maintenance activities needed for optimal operation of the pumping stations.
+Resettlement of people from the technical footprint normally extends the area of influence to other sites which may be developed for urban housing of project-displaced people. - 32.
 Social impacts will relate chiefly to land acquisition for the new pumping stations which will necessitate Resettlement Action Plans to address physical and economic displacement of the above-referenced people residing upon or in close proximity to needed sections of waterways serving the pump stations.
 Resettlement impacts on host communities may also be a factor; however given an in-city approach to resettlement, host community issues are not anticipated to be significant.
-Avoiding and minimizing economic displacement and enabling affected people to resettle in reasonable proximity to their places of employment is a key criterion in resettlement options as is detailed in the RPF. - 26.
+Avoiding and minimizing economic displacement and enabling affected people to resettle in reasonable proximity to their places of employment is a key criterion in resettlement options as is detailed in the RPF. - 33.
 Anticipated impacts on the environment are localized and generally manageable: this will entail installation of new equipment for existing pump stations for which activities will be within the perimeters of these facilities.
 Construction of new pumping stations will involve site development and related civil works.
 Cleaning or dredging of waterway sections linked to pump stations is anticipated where water flow obstructions or access for maintenance purposes is hampered.
 Other manageable impacts include disposal of construction debris, solid waste, worn-out pumps and equipment, spent fuel, oil and lubricants, dredged silt and spoils.
 Disposal of dredge material is anticipated to be the more significant environmental impact.
 Occupational health and safety measures during construction and for staff engaged in operations and maintenance will be needed.
 Disruptions to local traffic and community safety during construction may be an issue in some pumping station locations.